pragsmike/PromptCritical/docs/evo-command-sequence.md

 pcrit select my-experiment/ --from-contest "initial-web-cleanup"
 ```

-**Computation / Actions:**
+**Actions:**
 1. The `select` command reads `report.csv` from the specified contest.
 2. It applies a selection strategy (e.g., "keep `P1` and `P4`").
-3. It calls `pcrit.pop/create-new-generation!`, passing it the list of surviving prompt records.
+3. It calls `pop/create-new-generation!`, passing it the list of surviving prompt records.
 This creates a new generation directory (`gen-001`) containing links to only the survivors.

 **Directory Structure After Selection:**
 ```my-experiment/